Sicily Road Trip: Plan The Ultimate 14 Day Sicily Itinerary

 Afternoon in Erice

+Back in the car, set the GPS for Erice, a drive of around 45 minutes.
 Charming Erice is a medieval hill town overlooking the coastal city of Trapani.
 The switchback drive up the 750-metre-high mountain is an experience in itself!

 Erice is a compact town of cobblestone streets and pretty plazas made for meandering.
-Its long history is still evident in the remains of fortifications and architecture from Elymian and Phoenician through to Norman and more recent times.
+Its long history is still evident in the remains of fortifications and architecture from the Elymian and Phoenician periods through to Norman and more recent times.

 Evening in Trapani

 You can stay overnight in Erice, but it can get pretty quiet in the evenings, particularly out of peak season.
 For this reason, you might want to consider heading back down the mountain and spending the night in Trapani, where there are more accommodation options.
+Trapani is around 25 to 30 minutes’ drive from Erice.

 Where to stay in Trapani

-Day 5 – Trapani
+Day 5: Trapani

-Highlights: Trapani’s Centro Storico | Trapani Salt Pans
+Highlights: Trapani’s Centro Storico | Ancient Salt Pans

 Total driving distance: 16km (10 miles) return if visiting the Salt Museum and surrounds